replayio/docs/src/app/basics/getting-started/record-your-app/page.md

 {% accordion-item title="Why do I need to login to Replay?" %}

-Replays need to be uploaded so that the browser can be replayed in the Replay Cloud.
-[How time travel works](/basics/time-travel/how-does-time-travel-work)
+Recordings need to be uploaded so the browser can be replayed in the Replay Cloud.
+See [How time travel works](/basics/time-travel/how-does-time-travel-work) for more information.

 {% /accordion-item %}